Larry Nassar, the ex-USA Gymnastics doctor who sexually abused girls for decades, was stabbed 10 times in prison - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Eric Levenson, Jean Casarez and Laura Ly contributed to this report.
+CNN’s Eric Levenson, Jean Casarez, Laura Ly and Sonia Moghe contributed to this report.